shubhamrpatel/Advance-Data-Science/Final Project/Readme.md

 ## Progress Report:
 ### Week 1:
-- Analysed the dataset
+- Analysed the dataset - Understood the dependances of the factors on our prediction of the final result
-- Decided the number of algorithms
+- Decided the number of algorithms - Random forest, Linear Regression, Neutral networks
-- Performed missing value analysis and EDA
+- Data Cleaning - No missing values were found

 ### Week 2:
 - Completed the EDA
 - Flask Application
-- Feature Engineering
+- Feature Engineering - Performed feature engineering on the regin column
 - Regression model metrics

 ### Plan for next week: